MarcinOrlowski/trans-tool/docs/developers.md

 `trans-tool` is Python 3 application.
 It has no external runtime dependencies, however code quality is automatically checked using additional tools that require additional installation.
-These tests are run automatically on the code repository against any new commited code and each pull-request created using Github Actions feature (see `.github/workflows` folder for configuration details).
+These tests are run automatically on the code repository against any new committed code and each pull-request created using Github Actions feature (see `.github/workflows` folder for configuration details).

 If you'd like to run them locally by hand, here's how.